faridkazimov/ai-research-agent/README.md

     C -- No --> E[END: Final Answer];
 ```
 ## 🗺️ Future Roadmap & Advanced Implementation
-This project serves as a strong foundation.
-Here are the planned next steps to evolve it into a "Master-level" agent, with details on *how* they would be implemented.

 ### 1. Add Conversational Memory